 Most cases of torticollis, including congenital muscular torticollis, resolve spontaneously.

-- Cervical dystonia (also known as spasmodic torticollis) is a focal dystonia of the neck, which most often occurs in people over the age of 40.
+- It most often occurs in people over the age of 40 years.

 - Involuntarily contraction of neck muscles produces abnormal movements and postures of the neck and head, which can be twisting (torticollis), being pulled forwards (antecollis), backwards (retrocollis), or sideways (laterocollis).